 From her temporary home in Ottawa, Jessia recently spoke with me about her first songs, how TikTok blew up her current single and what kind of tea is her favourite.
 (Watch my full interview with Jessia below.)

 Jessia, who grew up in Vancouver and is missing the mild weather there, started writing when she was around 10 years-old.
 She explains that writing her first song “was rough” but she kept on writing and writing.

 Jessia explains, “I’m a very selfish songwriter in, like, I write for my own therapy.
-I write to get me through the day” She wants her songs to make you feel like you’re sitting down for tea and chatting.
+I write to get me through the day.”
+She wants her songs to make you feel like you’re sitting down for tea and chatting.
 And her favourite tea?
 A classic Creamy Earl Gray.

-But, after graduating, she had a bit of an existential crisis, hitting rock bottom.
-She says it was “Just kind of realising, ‘what do I actually want to do with my life?’
+But, after graduating, she had a bit of an existential crisis and hit rock bottom.
+She shares that is was “just kind of realising, ‘What do I actually want to do with my life?’
 You leave the school nest and you’re like ‘Oh my goodness, what am I doing now!?
 I’m in the real world!’
 Just finding out who I am and what I want to be”.

 Do You Like This Song, Maybe?

-All of the other songs she had posted online were completed but, this time, she wanted to bring people along on the song writing journey.
+All the other songs she had posted online were completed but, this time, she wanted to bring people along on the song writing journey.
 “It was kind of my desperate post like ‘I don’t know what you want from me!!
 So like, here.
 Do you like this song maybe?’”
 The answer was yes!

 Here’s the official music video!